 About one-third of stop sign violation crashes involve drivers who say they did not stop before proceeding.
 And just in case you didn’t know, at stop signs, drivers must stop, look for any oncoming vehicles, and judge whether it is safe to proceed.
 You cannot just slow down to what you perceive as a reasonable speed.

-Lack of Visibility Can Cause Accidents at Stop Signs
+Can the Lack of Visibility Can Cause Accidents at Stop Signs?

 Despite stopping at a stop sign, visibility can sometimes be a problem.
 Forty-four percent of drivers involved in stop sign car collisions said they could not see the other vehicle coming for one reason or another, even though they stopped at the stop sign.
 The design of the road or intersection may be contributing factors to reduced visibility.
 Parked vehicles, shrubbery, or glare may also obstruct the driver’s visibility, which could result in potential collisions.